Reviews You Can Rely On

 Why Trust GearLab

 If you are looking for unbiased expert reviews, you've come to the right place.
 At GearLab, we buy all the products in our reviews from retailers and manufacturers at consumer prices, so you can be 100% certain that we have no financial interest in picking one product over another.
-To test out leaf blowers, we recruited yard tool and DIY enthusiast Hale Milano, who has extensive experience with yard tools and battery-powered tools.
+Our testing team of dedicated, detailed, and easily excitable professionals starts with a genuine yard tool and DIY enthusiast Hale Milano.
+Hale has extensive experience with yard tools and battery-powered tools.
 Living in the woods, Hale has years of experience battling waves of fall leaf clean-up and other yard maintenance activities and was more than up to the task of evaluating our leaf blower lineup.
+New to the team this year is Aspen Rain Weaver, whose expansive knowledge in construction, nature, and outdoor gear of all kinds is reflected in his detail-oriented testing style.
+Aspen has been cleaning his family properties since the ripe young age of three and continues his love of home, yard, and everything in between through his work with GearLab.

 Testing got technical with a specialized pitot tube and anemometer...